rucchy/dehn_technical_task/README.md

 internal shell of the docker.

 ## How to run
-With command `make init` you will build and run the docker, execute the composer install and enter in the docker's shell.
+With command `make init` you will build and run the docker, execute the composer install, create a necessary file and enter in the docker's shell.
 If you can't use the `make` then exec the next commands:

     docker-compose up -d --build
-	docker-compose exec cli sh -c "cd dehn_technical_task/cli && composer install" docker-compose exec --user 1000 cli bash -l
+	docker-compose exec cli sh -c "cd dehn_technical_task/cli && composer install" docker-compose exec cli sh -c "echo '{}' > dehn_technical_task/cli/files/json/tasks.json" docker-compose exec --user 1000 cli bash -l

 Once inside the shell, you have to move to the project folder and the cli folder: